In 1992, OAR started a testing water quality to evaluate the impact

 Tributaries

-in the tributaries, although lower than in the mainstem, ranged from
+concentrations in the tributaries, although lower than in the mainstem,

-healthy to somewhat elevated (> 0.75mg/L).
-Nutrients in the tributaries
+ranged from healthy to somewhat elevated (> 0.75mg/L).
+Nutrients

-are mainly from non-point sources such as stormwater runoff from roads
+in the tributaries are mainly from non-point sources such as stormwater

 Water quality measurements can be compared